-The Network Time Protocol (NTP) is one of the remaining protocols on the internet without modern security.
-The new RFC 8915 “Network Time Security for the Network Time Protocol” tries to change this by proposing cryptographic protection for NTP’s client-server mode.
-In this article, we use the NTP implementation “NTPsec” and NTS to securely synchronize the time.
+The Network Time Protocol (NTP) is one of the remaining protocols on the internet without state-of-the-art security.
+The RFC 8915 “Network Time Security for the Network Time Protocol” tries to change this by proposing cryptographic protection for NTP’s client-server mode.
+In this article, we use the NTP implementation “NTPsec” and NTS to synchronize the system’s time securely.

 Always stay in the loop!

 Subscribe to our RSS/Atom feed.